Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Accidental complexity rarely announces itself.

 It usually arrives as drag.
-Changes that should be straightforward take longer than expected, teams need more coordination to deliver less, and confidence in change slowly drops.
-Workarounds begin to appear, dependencies multiply, and the system becomes harder to understand, evolve, and trust.
+Changes that should be straightforward take longer than expected.
+Teams need more coordination to deliver less.
+Confidence in change slowly drops.
+Workarounds appear, dependencies multiply, and the system becomes harder to understand, evolve, and trust.

 That is usually when people say the architecture has become “complex”.
 But by then, the problem has often been building for a while.